Skip to content

 jeka.java.version=23

-Executing jeka hello will trigger a download of JDK 23 (if not already present), prior to executing the script.
-JeKa caches the downloaded JDKs in [USER HOME]/.jeka/cache/jdks.
+Executing jeka hello will now trigger a download of JDK 23 (if not already present) before executing the script.
+JeKa caches downloaded JDKs in ~/.jeka/cache/jdks.

 jeka.java.version=21